Recommendations for Traveling with a Sick Pet

-Traveling with a sick pet may take a bit longer, so more frequent breaks may be needed to keep them at ease.
+Traveling with a sick pet may take a bit longer, so more frequent breaks may be necessary to keep them at ease.
 Car travel might make some pets feel queasy, plus some medications can add to nausea.
 Plan for a longer trip to accommodate breaks for fresh air, using the bathroom, and sitting still.

-Floor liners and seat protectors might be a good investment, as some pets might become incontinent.
+Floor liners and seat protectors might be a good investment, as some ill pets might become incontinent.
 Always have extra disinfectant wipes and backups of anything on which your pet absolutely depends.

 Tips for Traveling with a Sick Pet

 Before you hit the road, make sure you pack the following supportive items for traveling with a sick pet:

 - Medications–Have your pet’s pain pills and other required palliatives to help them endure the time away from home and inside the vehicle.

 - Comfort–Extra bedding, pillows, blankets, and other preferred comfort items are absolute must-haves.
 Your pet’s crate is also an important component of successful travel.

 - Nutrition–Some pets with medical conditions have shifted away from their regular meals and portion sizes.
 However, having food and snacks on hand is imperative to their wellbeing.
 Be sure to stop for meal times and bathroom breaks.

 - Support–Traveling with a sick pet can be more enjoyable if your pet’s best friend or sibling is also along for the ride.
 Sure, that means more work for you, but the benefits are worth it!